OptimalAches/BeyondDualism/README.md

 # 🌐 BeyondDualism — Creator Funding Platform
 A full-stack web application built using **Next.js**, **MongoDB**, **NextAuth**, and **Razorpay API** that enables creators to register, showcase their work, and receive financial contributions directly from supporters.

-BeyondDualism is inspired by platforms like Patreon, but built with a deeper intention — to support philosophical and truth-oriented creators who want to raise funds transparently and independently.
+BeyondDualism is inspired by platforms like Patreon, but built with a deeper intention — to support philosophical and truth-oriented creators who want to raise funds transparently and independently!

 ---